“What’s a girl gotta do around here to get an iPad?” I said to a friend who works in the Ed Tech department of our

 Also, we are incorporating iBooks Author.
 I’ve created several leveled books for their personal iBooks libraries.
 They always have just right books at their fingertips.
 They are creating their own books in various apps.
 They are teaching other kids how to make books.
 They are taking charge of their own learning and they are 5 years old.

-For the fifth year in a row, we have 100% reading above grade level.
+For the seventh year in a row, we have 100% reading above grade level.
 My students are beyond proficient.
 They are readers and writers.
 They are leaders.
 I’m glad I just get to come along for the ride!